• Skip to primary navigation

 Then refrigerate for about 1-2 hours before serving.

-Cardamom is optional in this recipe, but I feel it adds a wonderful authentic flavor.
+Cardamom is optional in this recipe but adds a wonderful, authentic flavor.

-When adding saffron to any dessert recipe, soak it in warm milk and let sit for few minutes before adding, to get the wonderful red color and flavor.
+When adding saffron to any dessert recipe, soak it in warm milk and let it sit for a few minutes before adding it to get the wonderful red color and flavor.

 We like to top when serving with some saffron strands and chopped nuts.
-This step is optional, but the crushed pistachios give such a wonderful festive look!
+This step is optional, but the crushed pistachios have a wonderful festive look!

 Indian Shrikhand in a pretty bowl on a festive bronze plate